 Detailed Estimates of Smashburger Franchise Costs Based on Item 7 (Estimated Initial Investment) of Smashburger’s 2019 Franchise Disclosure Document

-- The initial franchise fee is non-refundable under the terms of the Franchise Agreement.
+- The current initial franchise fee is $40,000, payable when you sign a Franchise Agreement.

 - The estimate for leasehold improvements does not include any tenant improvement allowance that may be granted by landlords towards leasehold improvements.
 Tenant improvement allowances are site specific and dependent upon several variables, including rent, occupancy levels, and local market conditions, which are beyond Smashburger’s control.